Regret-free truth-telling voting rules: Non-tops-only rules and more than two alternatives

 Furthermore, our notion of monotonicity is weaker than the well-known Maskin monotonicity.
-Remember that $P_{i}^{\prime } \in \mathcal{P}$ is a \emph{Maskin monotonic transformation} of $P_{i} \in \mathcal{P}$ with respect to $a \in X$ if $xP_{i}^{\prime }a$ implies $xP_{i}a.$ Then, $f:\mathcal{P}^n \rightarrow X$ is \emph{Maskin monotonic} if, for each $P\in \mathcal{P}^{n}$, $f(P_{i}^{\prime },P_{-i})=f(P)$ for each $P_{i}^{\prime } \in \mathcal{P}$ that is a Maskin monotonic transformation of $P_{i}$ with respect to $f(P).$ It is clear that a monotonic transformation of $P_{i}$ (according to our definition) is a Maskin monotonic transformation of $ P_{i}.$
+Remember that $P_{i}^{\prime } \in \mathcal{P}$ is a \emph{Maskin monotonic transformation} of $P_{i} \in \mathcal{P}$ with respect to $a \in X$ if $xP_{i}^{\prime }a$ implies $xP_{i}a.$ Then, $f:\mathcal{P}^n \longrightarrow X$ is \emph{Maskin monotonic} if, for each $P\in \mathcal{P}^{n}$, $f(P_{i}^{\prime },P_{-i})=f(P)$ for each $P_{i}^{\prime } \in \mathcal{P}$ that is a Maskin monotonic transformation of $P_{i}$ with respect to $f(P).$ It is clear that a monotonic transformation of $P_{i}$ (according to our definition) is a Maskin monotonic transformation of $ P_{i}.$

 Besides the intrinsic appeal of our monotonicity condition, this weakening of Maskin's property is necessary since Maskin's monotonicity is incompatible with Condorcet consistency.
-To see this, let $X=\{a,b,c\}$ and consider a Condorcet consistent $f:\mathcal{P}^3 \rightarrow X$ and a profile $P \in \mathcal{P}^3$ given by the following table:
+Our mild monotonicity requirement on Condorcet consistent rules leads to the following negative result concerning regret-free truth-telling.